GoogleCloudPlatform/emblem/docs/content-api.md

 authenticates every request using these credentials.
 We will create a test account and use its credentials for testing.

-Authenticated requests require a account that can be authenticated by the Google Identity Platform.
+Authenticated requests require an account that can be authenticated by the Google Identity Platform.
 Any service account can be used; it does not have to be a user or service account with permission in any specific project.